olliw42/mLRS-docu/docs/DRONECAN.md

 #### All Versions of ArduPilot

 - In MissionPlanner, on the DroneCAN/UAVCAN page, communication with the CAN nodes is not possible when connected via the mLRS link (mLRS has code to prevent this, as there is a critical bug in some ArduPilot versions which would lead to a crash of ArduPilot).
 This works normally when the flight controller is connected to MissionPlanner via e.g. USB.
 - CRSF or SBus cannot be used in combination with DroneCAN RC.
+- The MAVLink stream rates must not be set to too high values as this can lead to lost messages.

+#### ArduPilot 4.6.x

-As DroneCAN RC only provides RSSI and not LQ or SNR, it might be tempting to use CRSF in addition but this will not work.
+- DroneCAN RC only provides RSSI and not LQ or SNR.
 - OSD is limited to RSSI.
-- The MAVLink stream rates must not be set to too high values as this can lead to lost messages.

 #### ArduPilot 4.5.x